ItaloPereiraDev/ItaloPereiraDev/README.md

 - 🔥 Starting in Web Development and want to keep improving!

-- 🔭 I’m currently looking for a job!
+- 🔭 I’m currently working for Tecnorise Company, which focuses on bulding apps for security!

 - 🌱 The next technologies i'm planning to start my studies are: ReactJS and React Native!